dancer1325/vuejs-docs-v3/src/guide/quick-start.md

 :::

-You should now have your first Vue project running!
-Note that the example components in the generated project are written using the [Composition API](/guide/introduction#composition-api) and `<script setup>`, rather than the [Options API](/guide/introduction#options-api).
-Here are some additional tips:

-- The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Vue - Official extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
-If you use other editors, check out the [IDE support section](/guide/scaling-up/tooling#ide-support).
-- More tooling details, including integration with backend frameworks, are discussed in the [Tooling Guide](/guide/scaling-up/tooling).
-- To learn more about the underlying build tool Vite, check out the [Vite docs](https://vitejs.dev).
-- If you choose to use TypeScript, check out the [TypeScript Usage Guide](typescript/overview).
+  - example components are written -- vía -- [Composition API](/guide/introduction#composition-api) & `<script setup>`

-When you are ready to ship your app to production, run the following:
+- if you want to ship your app to production

 ::: code-group